Tilted stripes origin in ${\mathrm{La}}_{1.88}{\mathrm{Sr}}_{0.12}{\mathrm{CuO}}_{4}$ revealed by anisotropic next-nearest neighbor hopping: Results

-We have also investigated the temperature dependence of the inelastic scattering (see Fig.~\ref{fig:4}).
-Strikingly, even at $5$~K, which is well below $T_{\rm sdw}$, no obvious change of the peak position is observed relative to the $30$~K data.
+We also investigate the temperature dependence of the inelastic scattering (see Fig.~\ref{fig:4} and Supplementary Fig.~9).
+Even at $5$~K, which is well below $T_{\rm sdw}$, no obvious change of the peak position is observed relative to the $30$~K data.
 Therefore, we can extend our previous conclusion of isotropic excitations to the low temperature regime.
 This interpretation is consistent with recent results in oxygen-doped LCO \cite{Tutueanu2021}.
-Another type of phase separation scenario has been suggested in LSCO emphasizing a dip in the excitation spectrum around $\sim4$~meV below $T_c$ as a hidden spin gap for the superconducting regions.\cite{Kofu2009} We do not observe a shift of the inelastic peak positions for energy transfers below $4$~meV upon cooling, as shown in Fig.~\ref{fig:4}(a).
+Another type of phase separation scenario has been suggested in LSCO emphasizing a dip in the excitation spectrum around $\sim4$~meV below $T_c$ as a hidden spin gap for the superconducting regions.\cite{Kofu2009} We do not observe a shift of the inelastic peak positions for energy transfers below $4$~meV upon cooling, as shown in Fig.~\ref{fig:4}\textbf{a}.
 This could be due to a distribution of gap sizes and the energy we choose here (1.8~meV) is still above the spin gap in the majority of the sample.
-Energy-dependent measurements in the ordered state would be important to investigate this hidden-spin-gap hypothesis.
+Energy-dependent measurements in the ordered state would be crucial to investigate this hidden-spin-gap hypothesis.

-We also note that in Fig.~\ref{fig:4}(b) the intensities of spin fluctuations above $T_{\rm sdw}$ closely follow the trend of the CDW intensities recently measured using resonant soft x-ray scattering \cite{Wen2019}.
-Interestingly, the extracted dynamical spin correlation length ($62(10)$~\AA{} at $E=0.5$~meV)\cite{SI} is close to the CDW correlation length \cite{Thampy2014, Wen2019}.
+We also note that in Fig.~\ref{fig:4}\textbf{b} the intensities of spin fluctuations above $T_{\rm sdw}$ closely follow the trend of the \gls*{CDW} intensities recently measured using resonant soft x-ray scattering \cite{Wen2019}.
+The extracted dynamical spin correlation length ($62(10)$~\AA{} at $E=0.5$~meV, see Supplementary Note 3 and Supplementary Fig.~7) is close to the \gls*{CDW} correlation length \cite{Thampy2014, Wen2019, Wen2023Enhanced}.